 Steps to Switch to Mounjaro

 When you want to switch medication, the first step should always be to involve your doctor.
-They will evaluate your medical history, and health goals to ensure the best outcome to lose weight.
+They will evaluate your medical history and health goals to ensure the best outcome to lose weight loss.

 Discontinue Wegovy